SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 ##### Deprecation of LWM2M device audit configuration

-[LWM2M device audit configuration](https://cumulocity.com/guides/10.18.0/protocol-integration/lwm2m/#audit-configuration) feature is deprecated.
+The [LWM2M device audit configuration](https://cumulocity.com/guides/10.18.0/protocol-integration/lwm2m/#audit-configuration) feature is deprecated.
 The feature is usable as is in release 10.18.
-However, it will be disabled by default in a future release.
+However, it will be disabled by default in a future version.